saketsuman07/python-guess/README.md

-# python-guess
+# python-guess-game
-game using python which is a number guessing game
+The python program in this game will guess a number.